rbmarliere/marliere.net/content/about.md

 {{< figure src="/img/profile.png" >}}

-My name is Ricardo, I'm a software engineer born in Brazil in July of the year 1991.
-When I'm not at my desk studying about computers and technology or occasionally gaming, I like to [play guitar][pathos] and write songs.
-I have a small vinyl [collection][discogs] and own a few vintage out of print esoteric books.
-On some weekends, if I'm lucky, I'll be crossing the finish line in a racing car at a track somewhere.
-But more commonly I'll be offline enjoying the company of my beautiful wife and the amazing things she cook.
-I'm also a private pilot currently pursuing my IFR license.
+Hi, my name is Ricardo and I'm from Brazil.
+I love computers since my early teens and I have mostly worked with web development professionally but always with a strong curiosity and passion for operating systems and open source software.
+When I’m not at my desk studying technology or occasionally gaming, I like to [play guitar][pathos] and write songs.
+I have a small [vinyl collection][discogs] and own a few old out of print books.
+On some weekends, if I’m lucky, I’ll be crossing the finish line in a racing car at a track somewhere.
+But more commonly I’m enjoying the company of my beautiful wife and the amazing things she cook.
+I’m also a private pilot and aviation geek.

 ---